How I Flip RVs on Facebook Marketplace

-Our family makes extra money flipping RVs on Facebook Marketplace!
-We search for great deals on old, broken down campers and breath new life into them.
+Our family makes extra money, buying and selling renovated RVs for profit on Facebook Marketplace and you can too!
+We search for great deals on ugly, outdated RVs and breath new life into them.
 I love taking something that is broken and disgusting and turning it into a fully functional, stylish home on wheels.
 We’ve learned a lot over the years through trial and error.
 I’m going to share all my tips and tricks for buying and selling a used RV on Facebook Marketplace.

 Step One: Purchasing a Used RV at a Great Price